superarcswift/SwiftCommunity/README.md

 - Instantiate `Component`.

 ## Documentation
-Please take 5 minutes to read the presentation to understand the motivation behind SuperArcSwift.
+Please take 5 minutes to read the presentation to understand the motivation behind the **SuperArc** framework.

 [Presentation](https://github.com/superarcswift/SwiftCommunity/raw/master/Assets/Documentation/superarc.pdf)

 ## Example App
-The example app demonstrates how you can use SuperArc to modularize an simple app by features and layers.
+The example app demonstrates how you can use **SuperArc** to modularize an simple app by features and layers.

 The sample app has the following specs: